 These committees have ties to one or more standing committees and have college-wide membership, but are not charged by the Steering Committee.

--Advises, develops and recommends all policies, procedures and regulations concerning Basic Skills to the Executive Vice President for Educational/Student and Outreach Services or the appropriate Governance committee.
+- Advises, develops and recommends all policies, procedures and regulations concerning Foundational Studies to the Vice President for Learning or the appropriate Governance committee.

--Facilitates ongoing College discussion regarding the mission, goals, and objectives of Basic Skills.
+- Facilitates ongoing College discussion regarding the mission, goals, and objectives of Foundational Studies.

--Evaluates and provides guidance for ongoing assessment of Basic Skills.
+- Evaluates and provides guidance for ongoing assessment of Foundational Studies.

 Oversees the list of general education courses.
 Specifically, the committee determines which new courses will be suitable for use as General Education credits, reviews program plans and catalog listings to insure compliance with external and internal General Education policies, and conducts hearings to arbitrate disputes over the General Education status of courses and proper format of programs.